Framed cohomological Hall algebras and cohomological stable envelopes: Cohomological stable envelopes

 where $\s^\perp=\n\oplus \n^\vee$ is the subspace of $\g_{\vi}$ vanishing on $\s$.
 Consider the diagram Notice the similarity with the abelianization diagram for the CoHA \eqref{abelianization diagram CoHA}.
 Indeed, the latter was inspired by diagram \eqref{abelianization diagram for naka}.

-Notice that $\Pi$ is an affine bundle with fiber $B/S$, $\pi$ is a fibration by flags $G_{\vi}/B$ and $j_-$ is a closed embedding.
+Notice that $\Pi$ is an affine bundle with fiber $B/S$, $\pi$ is a fibration by flags $G_{\vi}/B$, and $j_-$ is a closed embedding.

 All the maps in the diagram are $T_\w$-equivariant, so the diagram above restricts to fixed components of the action of some torus $A\subset T_\w$.
 Let $\pi^A$, $\Pi^A$, etc. be the restrictions of the maps above.
-Passing to cohomology, notice that \begin{itemize} \item The maps $\pi$ and $\pi^A$ are proper, and the pushforwards $\pi_*$ and $\pi^A_*$ are surjective. \item The pullbacks $\Pi^*$ and $(\Pi^A)^*$ are isomorphisms. \end{itemize}
+Passing to cohomology, notice that \begin{itemize} \item The maps $\pi$ and $\pi^A$ are proper, and the pushforwards $\pi_*$ and $\pi^A_*$ are surjective\footnote{Since the map $\pi$ is the restriction of $q: [T^*\Rep(\vi,\w/B]\to [T^*\Rep(\vi,\w/G]$, its surjecticity follows from surjectivity of $q_*$ and Kirwan surjectivity, discussed in sections \ref{subsubsection 1 abelianization of CoHA} and \ref{kirwan surjectivity}, respectively.
+By Proposition \ref{propoistion fixed point naka}, surjectivity of $\pi$ for arbitrary dimension vectors $(\vi,\w)$ implies surjectivity of $\pi^A_\ast$.} \item The pullbacks $\Pi^*$ and $(\Pi^A)^*$ are isomorphisms. \end{itemize}

 Fix some component $F\subset \naka(\vi,\w)^A$ and a chamber $\mathfrak{C}$ for the action of $A$.
 Let $F_B$ be the (unique) $A$-fixed component in $\pi^{-1}(F)$ whose normal weights in $\pi^{-1}(F)$ are non-attracting, i.e.